rifqiharrys/sdb_gui/docs/notebook/README.md

 ### 4. Run the notebook

-After installing the packages, you can run the notebook by running the following command.
+After installing the packages, activate the environment and you can run the notebook by running the following command.

 ```bash
     jupyter lab